How to Measure Your Impact

 In the same way, I suggest integrating the gathering of key data into your internal performance management processes; consider how you can also feed your charitable impact results into your communication and marketing strategies.
 Here is a link to my Business Giving Page to find out how I’ve decided to do this.

-You will find more about how to communicate your impact and story in my Give-to-Profit book.
+You will find more about how to communicate your impact and story in my book.

 Transparency